mertingen/go-samples/fiber-crud/README.md

-# Project: Anti-framework CRUD Go Web API
+# Project: Fiber Framework CRUD Go Web API
 It basically handles CRUD operations in Go.
 I find the following topics important.
 Thus, I can refer to this app to get a reference for them.

 \- Dockerfiles, Containers and Images